 - Ronald Eugene Hays — 84, died Tuesday, May 11, 2010.
 A memorial service will be held at a later date.
 Coleman Funeral Home was in charge of local arrangements.

-- Robert Sidney Cooper — 83, died this morning at his home in Oxford.
-Arrangements are incomplete with Waller Funeral Home of Oxford.
+- Alma Rogers Smith — 92, of Oxford died this morning.
+Arrangements are incomplete with Serenity-Martin Funeral Home of Oxford.

 Philip Loria writes to remind those that think everyone is responsible for themselves that we are now in an age of entitlement.
 (May 12, 2010, Page 4)

 A day after capturing the overall team state title in Class 5A, the Oxford Chargers won six individual state championships to wrap up an extremely successful trip to the Ridgeland Tennis Center.
 (May 12, 2010, Page 8)